jazzband/django-redshift-backend/README.rst

 * Use 'integer identity(1, 1)' for AutoField
 * Use 'timestamp' for DateTimeField
+* Use 'varchar(max)' for TextField
+* Multiply 3 to VARCHAR length to support utf-8 string
 * Not use RETURNING.
 * Not use SELECT FOR UPDATE.
 * Not use SET TIME ZONE.
 * Not use Index
+* Not use DEFERRABLE INITIALLY DEFERRED
+* Not use CONSTRAINT
+* Not use DROP DEFAULT
+* To add column to existent table on Redshift, column must be nullable
+* To support modify column, add new column -> data migration -> drop old column -> rename

 LICENSE
 =======